jon-jacky/Piety/doc/baremachine.md

 [MirageOS](https://mirage.io/)
 uses OCaml and
 [HalVM](https://galois.com/project/halvm/)
 uses Haskell.
-They suggest that a Unikernel might be built for Python.
+They suggest that a unikernel might be built for Python.

 Several years ago I was encouraged by this [report](http://blog.netbsd.org/tnf/entry/an_internet_ready_os_from)